Arthi-chaud/FuNes/README.md

 - However, it feels like the functional paradigm didn't bring much else to the table, compared to a regular object-orented approach.
 Although, it should be noted that the functional paradigm never felt like an obstacle when designing and implementing the emulator.

-## 📄 How to use

-Still wanna try out the emulator?
-Ok, here's how

-### Run
+## :wrench: Installation

-You will need to have Stack and the SDL2 library installed.
+To build the emulator, you will need to have [Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/#install-stack) and the [SDL2 library](https://wiki.libsdl.org/SDL2/Installation) installed.

 ```bash
 # In the cloned repository